-The School of Computing and Information Sciences (SCIS) had another successful year in 2017-2018.
-SCIS is a leading research School and the largest producer of computing talent in the State of Florida.
-According to the 2017 edition of The American Society for Engineering Education, SCIS awards the fifth most computer science degrees in the United States.
-Our School has ranked in the top ten in the United States for the past five years.
-Over the last five years, we have built a highly engaged and focused multidisciplinary research community.
-Our Faculty and Students have had significant accomplishments, including prestigious national awards, such as IEEE Fellow MAS Fellow, NAI Fellow, ACM Taylor Booth Award and research funding from NSF, DoD, OHS and other national agencies, as well as industry.
-This year we added three new Faculty members to our strong program.
-Two of the new professors have NSF CAREER Awards and other funding.
+The Knight Foundation School of Computing and Information Sciences is a leading research School and the largest producer of computing talent in Florida.
+According to The American Society for Engineering Education, Knight Foundation School of Computing and Information Sciences awards the eighth-most computer science degrees in the United States.
+Our School has ranked in the top ten in the United States for the past eight years.
+Over the last decade, we have built a highly engaged and focused multidisciplinary research community.
+Our faculty and students have had significant accomplishments, including prestigious national awards, such as IEEE Fellow MAS Fellow, NAI Fellow, ACM Taylor Booth Award, and research funding from NSF, DoD, OHS, and other national agencies, as well as industry.
+We are honored to have several faculty members who have earned CAREER awards and are expanding their research funding efforts.

 The student success in the context of outreach programs, placement of students has been excellent.
 Research growth is equally outstanding in terms of grants, faculty recruitment, and Ph.D. graduation rates.
-During this year, we also initiated collaboration with many prestigious universities around the world, for example, Indian Institute of Management, Ahmedabad, and University Technical in Poland among many others.
+During this year, we also initiated a collaboration with many prestigious universities around the world, for example, the Indian Institute of Management, Ahmedabad, and University Technical in Poland, among many others.

 Shu-Ching Chen, IEEE International Conference Best Paper Award, on Information Reuse and Integration